 Native apps have been all the rage for the best part of this decade.
 The availability of apps, or lack thereof, has made and killed various mobile operating system platforms.
-Microsoft has been trying to get developers interested in developing apps for Windows mobile.
-They tried giving money, then they made the apps universal to try and take advantage of their dominance in the desktop market.
+Microsoft has been trying to get developers interested in developing apps for Windows Mobile.
+They tried giving money, then made the apps universal to try and take advantage of their dominance in the desktop market.
 Nothing seems to have worked much for Microsoft’s mobile dream.
-And yes, nobody needs a Facebook app on the desktop or even a twitter app.
+And yes, nobody needs a Facebook app on the desktop or even a Twitter app.
 But there are some apps that you do need.
-Firework allows you to turn websites into desktop apps on Windows 10, thus filling the app gap to an extent.
+Firework allows you to turn websites into desktop apps on Windows 10, thus filling the gap.

 Before you jump to conclusions, this is not even remotely similar to the Progressive Web Apps or PWAs found on Android.
-Firework simply wraps up a website in a window, without the interface of a browser.
+Firework wraps up a website in a window, without the interface of a browser.
 This essentially results in a website’s interface with the usual Window borders, like a native app.
-That’s not all Firework does, it is significantly faster than loading a website in your browser.
+That’s not all Fireworks does, it is significantly faster than loading a website in your browser.
 The loading times are almost non-existent.
-Once you’ve added an app and run it, it opens up as soon as you click on it.
+Once you’ve added an app and run it, it opens up when you click it.
 Even a website like Facebook opens instantly and you can pin it to your taskbar like any normal desktop app.
-Not every website is treated the same though, and you can’t pin certain websites to the taskbar.
+Not every website is treated the same, and you can’t pin certain websites to the taskbar.
 Not just websites, you can also pin an internet speed meter on the Windows taskbar.

 There is another app called Nativefier for Windows, macOS, and Linux that lets you turn web apps into desktop apps.